Need Help? Give us a call.

 In this article, we’ll explore 25 of the best B2B social media influencers out there—and what exactly makes them so special.

 It’s interesting to note that despite having a killer Instagram account, IBM doesn’t actually show it off on their website.
 They have links to their accounts on Facebook, YouTube, LinkedIn, and Twitter, but alas, no Instagram.
-You should give them a look-see regardless, as they regularly update all of their profiles with news, throwback photos, and products.
+You should give their B2B social media pages a look-see regardless, as they regularly update all of their profiles with news, throwback photos, and products.
 Particularly interesting is the IBM Watson Trend app, available for iPhone download as well as online, that predicts the most popular gifts for this holiday season.

 If you’re a junkie for those “How It’s Made” shows, you’ll love FedEx’s YouTube channel.
 Not only do they show behind-the-scenes videos of FedEx Ground, their sorting facility, and the building and naming of their aircrafts, they also feature an “I am FedEx” series on their employees.
 This insightful video series makes the monolithic company feel personable and inviting.
 On their Facebook page, they regularly showcase employees who go the extra mile for their customers, and respond to each and every one of the complaints and questions.

-Wistia is full of whimsy.
+Wistia’s B2B social media presence is full of whimsy.
 This video-hosting and marketing company puts their delightful stamp on every branch of their social media tree.
 The design ideas on Dribbble are definitely worth taking a look at, as are their helpful articles on Facebook and Twitter.
 They’re clever without being annoying, and seem to take as much pleasure in sharing what they know with the viewer as they do in creating their products.
-If you need a cheering section in the B2B world, look no further than Wistia.
+If you need a cheering section in the B2B social media world, look no further than Wistia.
 (The dancing staff on their Team page is a perfect example: click the Partytime button at the bottom.)

 Infusionsoft is passionate about small business.
 Their product is sales and marketing automation and CRM software, but their enthusiasm for the subject matter goes far beyond that.
 Their approach is more holistic in nature—and includes sharing tips on reducing workplace stress and living the life you want, among many other topics.
-Check out their frequent tweets or Facebook page for more thoughtful help.
+Check out their frequent tweets or Facebook page for more thoughtful B2B social media content.

 Incorporated in 1916, Boeing is the largest aerospace company in the world.
 This means that they have almost 100 years worth of advancements in aerospace to draw from for their social media networks… And they deliver.
 Their YouTube channel presents videos on Boeing Firsts, Boeing Archives, Stories of Innovation, and Inside Boeing.
 Although their Facebook page is called “The Boeing Store,” visitors can still find news and photos—including one showing a mid-air refueling in 1921 with Boeing’s KC-46.
 Don’t forget to take a look at their Twitter, and if you’re in the market for a job, check out Boeing’s LinkedIn.

 Although climate change, the search for sustainable energy, and drilling are all controversial subjects, Chevron does a great job at sharing information about their company, their projects, and their employees through social media.
 Want to learn more about their idea of corporate responsibility?
 Take a look at their YouTube channel.
-Want to talk about the Chevron’s situation in Ecuador?
+Want to talk about Chevron’s situation in Ecuador?
 Read more here.
-We think Chevron’s method of sharing what they know, when they know it, is a good way to keep their audience engaged.
+We think Chevron’s method of sharing what they know, when they know it, is a good B2B social media strategy to keep their audience engaged.

 It should be a no-brainer that marketing companies are good at creating excellent B2B social media communities online… But too often, that’s just not the case.
 Pardot, however, is exceptional.
 Their Pinterest boards are well-crafted and enlightening.
 (Check out Landing Page Inspiration and Content Marketing Inspiration.)
 Their tweets and posts are well-written and smart.
 They respond to customer issues quickly.
 Alas, if only all companies could rock like Pardot rocks.

 The mission: “To create a world where people work to make a life, not just a living.”
 WeWork is way more than shared office space—they’re building a community of businesses who not only work near one another, but play together, too.
 Their online community reflects that, as they regularly share photos from group meetings, dinners, and activities.
 They also address work-related issues like workplace romances and etiquette rules for this new type of workspace.
-We like that they put their whole heart into their work.
+We like that they put their whole heart into their work, and that it shows on their B2B social media.
 It’s a good reminder to love what you do.

 Calling all music and film lovers: we have new pages for you to follow!
 (Unless you beat us to it, in which case, good for you.)
 We’re stoked about Dolby’s relentless pursuit of advancements in audio and imaging, and we love the way they make you excited to go the movies with every single post.
 And if we’re excited, we can only imagine how those in A/V field feel.
 Plus, all that technological development is being put to good use for businesses as well.
 (Check out Dolby Voice and the Dolby Conference Phone, too.)

 Is there a bigger online campaign to support small business than Amex’s Small Business Saturday?
-Did you know that they mail out hundreds of totes, mats, pens, buttons and balloons for this event every year?
-Search #ShopSmall or #SmallBizSat to see the huge community Amex created to support our local and independent businesses.
+Did you know that they mail out hundreds of totes, mats, pens, buttons, and balloons for this event every year?
+Search #ShopSmall or #SmallBizSat to see the huge B2B social media community Amex created to support our local and independent businesses.
 Then, stick around to catch deals and benefits on both Twitter and Facebook.
-While you’re at it, take a peek at their YouTube, Google+, and Foursquare pages.
+While you’re at it, take a peek at their YouTube, and Foursquare pages.

 Last—but certainly not least—is Hootsuite.
 It makes sense that a company built to help other companies manage their social media accounts would have a great B2B social media community, too.
 You can stay on top of the latest in product developments on their YouTube channel or get quick tips and tricks for managing your business’s social media on Twitter.
 Or if you just want a break from it all, take a gander at their Instagram for a backstage pass into the world of Hootsuite.